Hazy sky continues today, few rain chances this week

 The Latest from Storm Team 5…

-Hazy sunshine returns today, to the point where the smoke can be smelt outside throughout the day.
-An AIR QUALITY ALERT remains in effect from the DNR until 12pm tomorrow.
+Hazy sunshine returns today, to the point where the smoke can be smelled outside throughout the day.
+An AIR QUALITY ALERT remains in effect from the DNR until 12 p.m. tomorrow.
 Temperatures this morning will start out in the low 60s and top out around 80 degrees.
-Overnight we will start out clear and see some clouds build in by sunrise.
+Overnight, we will start out clear and see some clouds build in by sunrise.

 Wednesday looks like we will start off partly sunny, with showers building mainly after 3 p.m.
 Skies will still appear hazy but not as bad as Tuesday.
 High temperatures around 80 degrees for the day.
 Overnight showers linger with temperatures in the low 60s.